blackpiratelive/blackpiratelive.github.io/content/contact.md

 date: 2022-08-19T16:45:52+05:30
 ---
 {{< box-start >}}
 [Email](mailto:sudip@blackpiratex.com) - If you want to reach me quickly, this is best option.
-I would appriciate it if you do not send spam.
+I would appreciate it if you do not send spam.

 [Discord](https://discordapp.com/users/929940200950497370) - I am online here quite often.
 Feel free to DM me here.